A Local’s London 4 Days Itinerary: See the Best of London

 - Oyster or London Travelcard – for families and large groups

-- Park Plaza London Riverbank – best value for price
+- Park Plaza London Riverbank – best hotel value for price

-- The Westminster Abbey entrance ticket – if you only want to go inside 1 landmark, this is the one
+- The Westminster Abbey Entrance Ticket – if you only want to go inside 1 landmark, this is the best one

 - Les Miserables – the best musical